-Emeritus Professor Trevor Heath OAM is a former and much-loved Head of School for the School of Veterinary Science.
+Emeritus Professor Trevor Heath OAM was a former and much-loved Head of School for the School of Veterinary Science.

 Those who were fortunate to study and work with Professor Heath recall his gracious and giving nature, sharing advice and support to staff and students alike.
 For many, he played a significant role in shaping their future.